gazayas/musician/readme.md

 ## Installation

-(I actually haven't put it on rubygems.org yet)
 `$ gem install music`

 ## The main function of `musician` is performing a key change in a song